-In this paper we focus on the analysis of a mixed finite element method for a class of natural convection problems in two dimensions.
-More precisely, we consider a system based on the coupling of the steady-state equations of momentum (Navier-Stokes) and thermal energy by means of the Boussinesq approximation (coined the Boussinesq problem), where we also take into account a temperature dependence of the viscosity of the fluid.
-The construction of this finite element method begins with the introduction of the pseudostress and vorticity tensors, and a mixed formulation for the momentum equations, which is augmented with Galerkin-type terms, in order to deal with the non-linearity of these equations and the convective term in the energy equation, where a primal formulation is considered.
-The prescribed temperature on the boundary becomes an essential condition, which is weakly imposed, leading us to the definition of the normal heat flux through the boundary as a Lagrange multiplier.
-We show that this highly coupled problem can be uncoupled and analysed as a fixed-point problem, where Banach and Brouwer theorems will help us to provide sufficient conditions to ensure well-posedness of the problems arising from the continuous and discrete formulations, along with several applications of continuous injections guaranteed by the Rellich-Kondrachov theorem.
-Finally, we show some numerical results to illustrate the performance of this finite element method, as well as to prove the associated rates of convergence.
+This work is focused on the analysis of a mixed finite element method for a class of natural convection problems in two dimensions.
+More precisely, a system based on the coupling of the steady-state equations of momentum (Navier-Stokes), mass and thermal energy conservation by means of the Boussinesq approximation (coined the Boussinesq problem) is considered, where it is also taken into account a temperature dependence of the viscosity of the fluid.
+The construction of this finite element method begins with the introduction of the pseudostress and vorticity tensors, and a mixed formulation for the momentum equations, which is augmented with Galerkin-type terms, in order to deal with the nonlinearity of these equations and the convective term in the energy equation, where a primal formulation is considered.
+The prescribed temperature on the boundary becomes an essential condition, which is weakly imposed, leading to the definition of the normal heat flux through the boundary as a Lagrange multiplier.
+It can be seen that this highly coupled problem can be uncoupled and analysed as a fixed-point problem, where Banach and Brouwer theorems will serve to provide sufficient conditions to ensure well-posedness of the problems arising from the continuous and discrete formulations, along with several applications of continuous injections guaranteed by the Rellich-Kondrachov and Sobolev embedding theorems.
+Finally, some numerical results are shown to illustrate the performance of this finite element method, as well as to prove the associated rates of convergence.